aong-zendesk/itsm-bootstrapper/README.md

 5. Optionally: You could impersonate as another user to approve the change request if the requester is not the approver as configued in the approvals configuration app.

-6. Once approved, there will be two tasks created.
-A review task and an implement ask.
-Refresh the side bar app to see the tasks.
+6. Once approved, there will be two tasks created within the comments.
+A review task and an implement task

 7. Optionally: Complete each of this task to close off the change request.
 Also remind them that there are SLAs for each ticket that is created to measure efficiency and performance.